-The organization began as an afterschool program for 15 students and has grown into a network serving over 500 middle and high school students in the South Fulton community through afterschool classes, family support workshops, and corporate mentorships.
-It’s also a highly successful, easily quantifiable, and replicable model that has the potential to disrupt poverty the world over.
+In 2001, Shareef Abdur-Rahim, along with his wife, Delicia, and sister Qaadirah Abdur-Rahim, started the Future Foundation to help level the playing field for students in Atlanta’s underserved communities.
+The organization began as an afterschool program for 15 students in some of Atlanta’s most underfunded communities and has grown into a paradigm-shifting network serving over 500 middle- and high-school students in the South Fulton community through after-school classes, family support workshops, and corporate mentorships.
+Future Foundation is proud of its highly successful, easily quantifiable, and replicable model that has the potential to disrupt poverty the world over.

 High Hopes,